Edinburgh-based artist jeweller, Eleanor Symms, makes work which is unique, sustainable and highly wearable.

 Eleanor graduated from Edinburgh College of Art with Distinction in 2012.
-She is a professional member of Visual Arts Scotland, a member of the Association for Contemporary Jewellery and the Craft Scotland Directory of Makers.
+She is a professional member of Visual Arts Scotland and Applied Arts Scotland, a member of the Association for Contemporary Jewellery and the Craft Scotland Directory of Makers.
 She exhibits in the UK and internationally.

 In the studio at Coburg House, Leith, Edinburgh